srajangarg/branch-allocation/readme.txt

 	So, we have implemented LDAP authentication from ldap.iitb.ac.in This means we have not implemented a "create user" mechanism

+	The two static csv files must be present at all times.
+Also, the user get the options dynamically from the branches.csv file (Only those options, which actually exist in the file)

 	To test the algorithmic part of the project, one can switch off the ldap, and goto the admin page, by logging in using the set admin name.